Holohan murder case: Committee investigation

 The U.S. Congress then entered the story after Joseph Holahan joined the staff of the House Armed Services Committee.
 On March 26, 1953, a two-man subcommittee, including Chairman W. Sterling Cole, traveled to Pittsburgh and interviewed Icardi, who denied the murder charges.
 On August 29, 1955, Icardi was indicted by a federal grand jury for eight counts of perjury.

 The trial began on April 17, 1956.
-The prosecution had 18 Italian witnesses ready.
-Icardi's defense attorney, Edward Bennett Williams, argued that Holohan was killed on the orders of communist partisan leader Moscatelli because of Holohan's opposition to the communists.
-The attack that killed Holohan was actually staged by Moscatelli’s men.
-Williams got Congressman Cole to admit that he had discussed getting a perjury charge against Icardi before the interview.
-After Cole stepped down from the witness stand, Williams moved that the case be dismissed because there was no valid legislative purpose in the interrogations of Icardi.
+The prosecution had 18 Italian witnesses flown in and ready to testify.
+Icardi's defense attorney, Edward Bennett Williams, argued in his opening statement that Holohan had been killed on the orders of communist partisan leader Moscatelli, the attack having been staged by Moscatelli’s men.
+Williams claimed he had gone to Italy with a former FBI agent and interviewed Senator Moscatelli, who freely admitted that he had arranged for Holohan's death, seeing the man as an impediment to the success of his partisans.
+Icardi had no involvement in the killing.
+However, the factual truth of this account was never examined by the court, as the trial ultimately hinged on a question of legal procedure.

+With Congressman Cole on the stand, Williams pressed him to admit that he had discussed the intent of getting a perjury charge against Icardi before the interview.
+Williams thus moved that the case be dismissed, because there had been no valid legislative purpose in the interrogations of Icardi to begin with, only "a hearing for the sake of headlines".

-On April 19, 1956, Judge Richmond B. Keech handed down a directed verdict of acquittal on the perjury charges, citing the defense argument that there was no valid legislative purpose to Icardi's testimony before the subcommittee and the perjury charge could not stand.
-Keech had strong words for Congressman Cole's conduct.
-Icardi wept.
+On April 29, 1956, Judge Richmond B. Keech handed down a directed verdict of acquittal on the perjury charges, citing the defense argument that there was no valid legislative purpose to Icardi's testimony before the subcommittee and the perjury charge could not stand.
+Keech strongly rebuked the conduct Cole's subcommittee, stating that "at the time the subcommittee questioned the defendant Icardi it was not functioning as a competent tribunal."
+Icardi wept at the verdict, clinging to his lawyer.

 General William "Wild Bill" Donovan who led OSS efforts in World War II commented following the outcome of the Committee's investigation, "If you ask me what kind of soldier Aldo Icardi was, I'd say he was gallant.
 If you asked me what kind of job he did for us, I'd say he did one of the best jobs of any operative we had".

-Aldo Icardi practiced law in Florida until his retirement.